Zeioth/vim-doxygen/README.md

 * On clone, we must delete the .git directory and similar, to avoid problems.
 * The bootstrap version seems outdated.
 We should distribute a default doxyfile.
 * Clone only if the directory doesn't exist already.

+## Improvements
+* If the user tries to open the doxigen web and it has not been generated yet, echo an error.